Vivian Beaumont Theater: Canceled renovation and disputes

-Crinkley wanted to convert the Beaumont into a proscenium theater, resolving not only poor sightlines but also inferior acoustics that required some of the more recent plays to use amplification.
+During the Beaumont's closure, Crinkley suggested converting the Beaumont into a proscenium theater.
+This would resolve not only poor sightlines but also inferior acoustics that sometimes required the use of amplification.
+Furthermore, many classic plays were intended to be produced in proscenium theaters, and Crinkley wanted some shows from Washington, D.C.'s Kennedy Center (a proscenium theater) to be staged at the Beaumont as well.
 In May 1981, the Fan Fox and Leslie R. Samuels Foundation granted Lincoln Center $4 million each for the renovations of the Beaumont and State (now Koch) theaters.
 Frederick R. Koch had pledged $1 million to match the Fox/Samuels grant, and another board member of the Lincoln Center Theater had pledged $500,000.
 Acoustics expert Cyril Harris and architect I. M. Pei were hired to renovate the Beaumont.
 In addition to changes to the stage and proscenium opening, the theater would be rebuilt with a shallower raked floor, and the seating capacity would be increased to 1,200.

 The Beaumont's renovation was planned to cost $6.5 million and begin in November 1981, but the renovation soon encountered delays, as Harris and Pei could not reconcile their disagreement over the proscenium opening's acoustic and esthetic features.
 Pei resigned from the project in February 1982 after he was unable to propose a design with which Harris agreed.
 As a result, Koch withdrew his $1 million grant.
 Though a new restoration architect was not appointed for several months afterward, Philip Johnson was reportedly working with Harris.
 Due to increasing renovation costs, Lincoln Center's board considered delaying the renovation indefinitely by mid-1982.
 The Fan Fox and Leslie R. Samuels Foundation withdrew its $4 million grant in November 1982.
 Leslie R. Samuels said the theater's directors had not raised enough money to cover the rest of the renovation, which had increased to $8 million.
 By then, Harris was no longer affiliated with the renovation.